lambdaclass/concrete/docs/COMPILER_PIPELINE.md

 parallel pass scheduling where parallelism exists.
 If two modes differ, the compiler should report a pipeline bug, not silently pick one answer.

+Metamorphic tests should exercise the same idea at the source level.
+Renaming locals, reordering independent declarations, changing whitespace/comments, or rewriting harmless parentheses should not change compiler facts except for the facts that honestly depend on source text or spans.

 ## Backend Contract

 The backend boundary should name: